tguillot/asterix2/README.md

 ### VIEW DATA

 Tables containing the data from the uploaded file.
-Can search by fields, expand rows, and download the table to csv.
+Can search by fields expand rows, and download the table to csv.
+The searchable fields are: track number, target address, mode 3A code, target/track status and target identification.

 ![](docs/table.png)

 ### MOPS